jalmanzar/PythonLearning/week2hw/PALINREADME.md

 %3============ Solving for "I guess I'm proving I can slice and iterate"

-After all that, I find this one boring actually but I get why it's important.
+After all that, I find this one boring actually but I get why it's important and what I'm supposed to show off.

 Assumptions:
 There is a palindrome in the string and I don't have to re-order the entire thing.